wp-plugins/file-gallery/readme.txt

 * bugfix: check if tinymce is defined before calling it (thanks jrstaatsiii)
 * take care of a few php notices (thanks Hubert)

+= 1.7.4-RC2 =
+* January 14th, 2012
+* support for multiple editors
+* drag and drop upload by dragging files onto File Gallery interface
+* proper check for attachment copies on file deletion when not using year/month upload structure - thanks to Per Wiklander :)
+* NOTICE: this version has been renamed to 1.7.5-beta-1

 = 1.7.3 =
 * January 2nd, 2012